nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 ### USB devices/codecs

-Running the demo with `-h` will display the audio interfaces found on the system, and selectable via the `--capture-device` and `--playback-device` parameters.
+Running the demonstrator with `-h` will display the audio interfaces found on the system, and selectable via the `--capture-device` and `--playback-device` parameters.

 The displayed interfaces use ALSA's "plughw" format, which automatically converts audio formats to match your hardware requirements.